chrisnathan20/mybnb-react-java-sql/README.md

-How to get Reports (All Requests are POST requests):
+How to get Reports (All Requests are POST requests and tested using Postman):

 Report 1: We would like to run a report and provide the total number of bookings in a specific date range by city.
 - found by sending a request to http://localhost:8080/mybnb/reportA with body of "start" for start date, "end" for end date, "city" for city